makrai/notes/cambria17-senti-practical-guide.md

 A practical guide to sentiment analysis
 2017 Springer [BOOK]

-# 1 state of the art of affective computing and sentiment analysis research
+# 1 SOTA of affective computing and sentiment analysis research

 * deep learning techniques and linguistic patterns
 * different modalities, e.g., text and video